lucianoayres/chatty-ai/README.md

 ![Chat AI Banner](images/chatty_ai_banner.png)

-## Chat with Historical Figures, Scientists, Experts and more
+## Generate & Chat with Your Dream Team of Historical Figures, Scientists, Experts & More!

+Create and converse with any historical figure, scientist, expert, or personality you can imagine.
+From ancient philosophers to modern innovators, literary giants to tech visionaries - if you can describe them, Chatty can bring them to life in your terminal!

 Transform your terminal into a vibrant AI-powered workspace where historical figures, scientists, philosophers, and experts come alive!
 Chatty isn't just another CLI tool - it's your gateway to engaging conversations with some of history's most fascinating minds.